Need a Health Certificate/Medical Letter for your non-lucrative visa application in the UK?

 Get it ‘right first time’ with these top tips.

-Applying for a visa for Spain requires resources, determination, persistence and patience, especially as the process is so new for UK passport holders.
+Applying for a visa for Spain requires resources, determination, persistence and patience.

 At Upsticks, we’re learning all the time too and here are the latest tips we’ve put together to help you with the requirement we’ve had the most questions about – the Medical Certificate.